jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 ## The Taylor Series Expansion

+Recall that our goal is to sample the state of a dynamical system's physical observables over time and use these data to parameterize a "surface" upon which our data live.
+The word surface is used loosely here since it can be 1--dimensional (a curve), 2--dimensional (a fabric), or of any higher dimension.
+These surfaces are called manifolds and possess important mathematical structure that is the subject of immense study in mathematics through differential geometry, topology, and more.
+Regardless, it helps to make assumptions on our inferred parameterization of a latent manifold, such as its dimensionality and nonlinearity.
+Assuming that our latent manifold is a function of the corresponding system's latent variables, we can impose different functions as structures to represent it.
+In this post we'll assume the parameterization as a power series function of latent variables; more specifically, as a Taylor series function of latent variables.

+Taylor's Theorem states that an $m$ times continuously differentiable function can be approximated by its $n$th degree Taylor polynomial plus a remainder.
+This post assumes (for simplicity) that the latent manifold under study is an analytic function such that it is infinitely differentiable and possesses a convergent Taylor series expansion about every point, but this is not true for all dynamical systems since not all vector fields are analytic.
+Researchers in the spectral submanifold community strongly emphasize the importance of the continuous differentiability of the Taylor series latent manifold but others those who call these latent manifolds polynomial manifolds tend to not do so.

 Let's first define the Taylor series expansion of a multivariate, vector--valued function, $\mathbf{y}:\mathbb{R}^{n}\rightarrow\mathbb{R}^N$, where $(\cdot)^{\otimes p}:\mathbb{R}^N\rightarrow\mathbb{R}^{n^p}$ denotes the $p$th Kronecker power and $[\mathrm{D}^p\mathbf{y}]_{\mathbf{x}_0}$ denotes the tensor of all $p$th--order partial derivatives of elements of $\mathbf{y}$ with respect to elements of $\mathbf{x}$---each evaluated at $\mathbf{x}_0$ after derivative computation: